Irish Pension Compliance - Last verified 9 May 2026

 Auto-Enrolment Ireland - My Future Fund Payroll Software Readiness

 My Future Fund, Ireland's Auto-Enrolment Retirement Savings System (AERSS), went live on 1 January 2026.
 NAERSA now collects contributions from every eligible payroll run.
-Here is what the scheme requires, the contribution rates, the opt-out rules - and which payroll software has publicly confirmed readiness.
+Eight Irish payroll vendors have publicly confirmed AEPN-readiness; here is what the scheme requires, the contribution rates, the opt-out rules - and where each vendor stands.

 What Auto-Enrolment means for your payroll software